parroty/exrtm/README.md

 ```

 ## Usage
-sample.ex and tests covers the usage examples.
+sample.ex and 'test' folder contents cover some of the usage examples.

 ## Notes
 It's started for learning Elixir, and only some part of the API is implemented at the moment.

-Referenced the followings for implementing the library.
+Referenced the followings for the implemention.
 - <a href="https://github.com/mootoh/rtmilk" target="_blank">https://github.com/mootoh/rtmilk</a>
 - <a href="https://gist.github.com/sasa1977/5967224" target="_blank">https://gist.github.com/sasa1977/5967224</a>